$88 Standard Water Heater Flush! Regularly $176. Claim Now

 • Check thermostat settings

-• Assess operation of the fan motor
+• Assess the operation of the fan motor

 • Check all electrical connections